 9. 75 seconds waiting and still agents are not free.
 In this moment you can ask the customer for a Call Back request.

 – Press 1 to create a Call Back request or

-– Wait to connect to an operator.
+– Wait to connect with an operator.

 Go to Queue Management – Queues – Select any Queue- Contact Management – Forwarding.

-Extension for Default Queue will be Ivr number for Call Back request
+Extension for Default Queue will be IVR number for Call Back request.

 Max.
 Waiting Time: in our scenario will be 75 sec.

 If you put 100 sec in max waiting time, this means that prompts in queue message will start again from the beginning.
 After 100 sec call will be transferred to call back IVR.

 10. If customer wait’s to connect with an operator, system will start playing all prompts from the beginning until first agent became free.

 You can choose if you want to repeat same prompts from the beginning, or repeat last step only, or play prompts in Random Order.